 The Information From Audubon

-The hooded orioles are back in 2017.
-They feed from the orange oriole feeder and the jelly feeder that we made especially for the them.
+We continued to see the hooded orioles in 2017.
+They fed from the orange oriole feeder and the jelly feeder that we made especially for them.
 The Audubon website added a very interesting map about hooded oriole migration.
 Check it out at Audubon's Birds and Climate Change Report.

-The map illustrates the fact summer ranges of North American birds are going further north each year.
-In 2000 the hooded oriole was not as prevalent here in SoCal as it is in 2015.
-The danger of this trend is; can the new ranges support the birds?
+The map illustrates the fact that summer ranges of North American birds are going further north each year.
+In 2000, the hooded oriole was not as prevalent here in SoCal as it was in 2015.
+The danger of this trend is whether the new ranges can support the birds.

 Most feeders are orange and include the features that attract these bigger birds.
-2015 we saw your feeders being used for the first time.
-A big event that was recorded in my life list book.
+In 2015, we saw our feeders being used for the first time—a big event that was recorded in my life list book.
 The orioles enjoy this feeder.
-The only thing I do not like about it is the globe quickly turns a dull yellow.
+The only thing I do not like about it is how the globe quickly turns a dull yellow.

-For a 2011 feeder search there were few choices.
-In 2017 the product field has expanded.
+When we searched for feeders in 2011, there were few choices.
+By 2017, the product field had expanded.
 Take some time to window shop on the major online stores.

 Oriole Arrival Times for the West Coast

-Southern CaliforniaArrivals start in March 10th and may last till early May.
+Southern CaliforniaArrivals start around March 10th and may last till early May.

-Northern CaliforniaLook for the first arrivals March 15th.
+Northern CaliforniaLook for the first arrivals around March 15th.
 The majority will arrive in early and mid-April.